klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

   // Check for game over conditions if (count === 6 && createdGuess.result.includes("X")) {
-    await gameService.update(gameId, "lost");
+    // If it's the 6th guess and not all correct, the game is lost await gameService.update(gameId, "lost");
   }

   if (createdGuess.result === "CCCCC") {
-    await gameService.update(gameId, "won");
+    // If all letters are correct, the game is won await gameService.update(gameId, "won");
   }

-  revalidatePath(`/game/${gameId}`);
+  // Trigger a revalidation of the game page to reflect the new state revalidatePath(`/game/${gameId}`);

   return createdGuess;